marouenbg/ACHR.cu/paper/paper.md

 ## Generation of warmup points

 The first step of sampling the solution space of metabolic models involves the generation of warmup points that are solutions to the metabolic model's linear program.
-The sampling
-Markov Chain Monte Carlo (MCMC) chain starts from those solutions to explore the solution space.
+The sampling chain starts from those solutions to explore the solution space.

 The generation of p <a href="https://www.codecogs.com/eqnedit.php?latex=\geq" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\geq" title="\geq" /></a> 2n warmup points corresponds to flux variability analysis (FVA) [@mahadevan2003effects] solutions for the first 2n points, with n the number of reactions in the network and the objective function is to minimize and maximize each reaction in the model (hence 2n).
 For the remaining p - 2n points, they correspond to solutions generated using a random objective vector c(n,1) in the linear program.